Estimating network degree distributions under sampling: An inverse problem, with applications to monitoring social media networks: Applications

 \subsection{Characterizing epidemic spread}

-In this subsection, we are going to show how recovery of the degree distribution -- as a fundamental object -- helps for monitoring other socially pertinent questions, for example, characterizing epidemic spread on networks.
+In this subsection we are going to show how recovery of the degree distribution---as a fundamental object---helps for monitoring other socially pertinent questions, for example, characterizing epidemic spread on networks.

-As has been shown by various authors \cite[e.g.]{bailey1975mathematical, daley1999epidemic, kephart1991directed, pastor2001epidemic}, an epidemic threshold $\tau_c$ exists in virus spread in networks.
-Under a standard Susceptible-Infected-Susceptible (SIS) model, let the infection rate be $\beta$, and the curing rate be $\delta$.
-If the effective spreading rate $\tau=(\beta/\delta)>\tau_c$, the virus persists and a nonzero fraction of the nodes are infected, whereas for $\tau \leq \tau_c$ the epidemic dies out.
-This threshold is shown to equal the inverse of the largest eigenvalue $\lambda_1$ of the network's adjacency matrix in \cite{van2009virus}.
+As has been shown by various authors [e.g., \citet{bailey1975mathematical,daley1999epidemic,kephart1991directed,pastor2001epidemic}], an epidemic threshold $\tau_c$ exists in a virus spread in networks.
+Under a standard Susceptible--Infected--Susceptible (SIS) model, let the infection rate be $\beta$ and the curing rate be $\delta$.
+If the effective spreading rate $\tau=(\beta/\delta)>\tau_c$, the virus persists and a nonzero fraction of the nodes are infected, whereas for $\tau\leq\tau_c$ the epidemic dies out.
+This threshold is shown to equal the inverse of the largest eigenvalue $\lambda_1$ of the network's adjacency matrix in \citet{van2009virus}.

 The degree distribution of a network can be used to get bounds for the largest eigenvalue $\lambda_1$ of the adjacency matrix, and thus bounds for $1/\lambda_1$.
-Let $M_1$ be the first raw moment of the degree distribution, i.e. the average degree, $M_2$ be the second raw moment of the degree distribution, $n_e=|E|$ be the number of total edges, and $U=(2*n_e(n_v-1)/n_v)^{1/2}$.
-Then we have the following relationship,
+Let $M_1$ be the first raw moment of the degree distribution, that is, the average degree, $M_2$ be the second raw moment of the degree distribution, $n_e=|E|$ be the number of total edges, and $U=(2*n_e(n_v-1)/n_v)^{1/2}$.
+Then we have the following relationship:

-The proof of the first two inequalities can be found in \cite{van2011graph}, and the third (upper bound) can be found in \cite{lovasz1993combinatorial}.
-Thus we have the bounds for the epidemic threshold $\tau_c$,
+The proof of the first two inequalities can be found in \citet {van2011graph}, and the third (upper bound) can be found in \citet {lovasz1993combinatorial}.
+Thus, we have the bounds for the epidemic threshold $\tau_c$,

-Figure~\ref{fig:SpectralFriendster} -- \ref{fig:SpectralLiveJournal} show the bounds obtained from the estimated degree distribution and those obtained from the original sample degree distribution.
-The networks used are the online social network described in Section \ref{sec:degree}.
-It can be seen from Figure~\ref{fig:SpectralFriendster} -- \ref{fig:SpectralLiveJournal} that, our method estimates the bounds with high accuracy, whereas the bounds using the sampled data is way off.
+Figures~\ref{fig:SpectralFriendster}--\ref{fig:SpectralLiveJournal} show the bounds obtained from the estimated degree distribution and those obtained from the original sample degree distribution.
+The networks used are the online social networks described in Section~\ref{sec:degree}.
+It can be seen from Figures~\ref{fig:SpectralFriendster}--\ref{fig:SpectralLiveJournal} that our method estimates the bounds with high accuracy, whereas the bounds using the sampled data are way off.